NEPL/Seplat JV Deepens Commitment to Education in Edo/Delta, Empowers Additional 381 Teachers, CIEs

 This initiative has not only enhanced the quality of education but has also ignited creativity and innovation within classrooms.

-The 2024 edition of the programme was officially flagged off on Thursday, August 22, 2024 in Benin, the Edo State capital bringing together 359 teachers and 22 Chief Inspectors of Education (CIEs) from across Edo, Delta States and supporting communities.
+The 2024 edition of the programme was officially flagged-off in Benin-City, the Edo State capital, bringing together 359 teachers and 22 Chief Inspectors of Education (CIEs) from across Edo, Delta States and supporting communities.

 This continued investment by the NEPL/Seplat JV underscores its unwavering commitment to elevating education in its host states and communities.